 Ute Sonnenberg is a consummate Africa travel specialist who has been planning and implementing successful safari tours, retreats and wildlife photography experiences for decades.
 She gets into the fine detail of planning and logistics immediately, presenting clients with detailed itineraries quickly and efficiently.
 Hailing from a background of psychology and economics, she is graced with a sympathetic and well-organised mind that focuses on her client’s safari wishes: to create a superb African safari.
 She has broad, first-hand knowledge of all the safari regions.
 For Ute, every safari is personal and unique.
 Ask her to help you plan; she is happy to share.
 Based in Johannesburg, she has a network team in Europe, the USA and Australia.

 Marianne Birrell is an ex-teacher and journalist who wandered into a “right time, right place” moment which led to a year of working in a Sabi Sand Game Reserve lodge.
 This period was an awakening, which fostered a profound appreciation of the natural beauty of Africa and its fascinating creatures, of nature in perfect balance.
 “When I experienced what was in my back yard all along, I just knew it was for sharing.”
-In time, she and her husband moved to a nature reserve in the Kruger area, and that’s when her safari service was born.
-The couple visited dozens of private reserves and safari lodges in the Kruger area to do direct research.
-International travel, plus a 5-year corporate stint in Geneva, helped her understand the expectations of first world travellers, and this helped set the standard of qualification to the “recommended” list of the lodges visited.
+In time, she and her husband built a home in a nature reserve in the Kruger area, and that’s when her safari service was born.
+The couple visited dozens of private reserves and safari lodges in the Kruger area to do research.
+International travel, plus a 5-year corporate stint in Geneva, helped her understand the expectations of first world travellers, and this shaped the standard of qualification to a “recommended” list of safari lodges to share with clients.

 Tip from Marianne:

 I am really fussy about which lodges we recommend.
 Quality matters.
-If you’d like to quizz me about the above, I’ll provide more detail with pleasure.
+If you’d like to quizz me about the above, I’ll provide more details with pleasure.